matloff/worthycsds/README.md

 ## Classes to take whether required or not

-* Computer networks: the basis for most computer applications today
+* Computer networks: The basis for most computer applications today

 * Database:  The "information" in "Information Technology"